bubbleebubbles/olin-cafe-f22/labs/02_etch_a_sketch/README.md

 Finally, edit `ili9341_display_controller.sv`'s `display_color_logic` section to change the test pattern in any way.
 Bonus - make the test pattern change over time by adding an FSM of some sort!

+See below for a block diagram of the spi controller:
 ![](docs/spi_controller.png)

 ## 2b) Touchscreen Controller - Receiving Serialized Data over i2c